Skip to content

 It’s not difficult to imagine those days; horseback riders frequently use the Flint Hills Trail, and you can still see the remnants of wagon ruts left behind just off the trail.
 As you might expect, there are plenty of other cultural and historical sites along the trail, including the Allegawaho Heritage Memorial Park (honoring the history of this former Kaw tribe homeland) and the John Brown Museum, celebrating the famous abolitionist.

-TRAIL OF THE MONTH: Kansas’ Flint Hills Trail State Park (November 2018)
+Related: Kansas’ Flint Hills Trail State Park

 Indian Creek Bike/Hike Trail